-The next Erma Bombeck Writers’ Workshop will be April 10-12, 2014, on the campus of the University of Dayton, Erma Bombeck’s alma mater.
-The workshop sold out in 12 hours.
+The next Erma Bombeck Writers’ Workshop will be in the spring of 2016 on the campus of the University of Dayton, Erma Bombeck’s alma mater.
+Please check back for registration and program details.

 The Bombeck Workshop is the only one in the country devoted to both humor and human interest writing.
 Through the workshop, the University of Dayton and the Bombeck family honor one of America’s most celebrated storytellers and humorists.
-Over the past decade, the workshop has attracted such household names as Dave Barry, Art Buchwald, Nancy Cartwright, Don Novello, Garrison Keillor, Gail Collins, Connie Schultz, Adriana Trigiani and Alan Zweibel.
+Over the past decade, the workshop has attracted such household names as Dave Barry, Phil Donahue, Art Buchwald, Nancy Cartwright, Don Novello, Garrison Keillor, Gail Collins, Connie Schultz, Adriana Trigiani and Alan Zweibel.

 The workshop typically begins on a Thursday evening and continues through Saturday evening, ending with an attendee stand-up show.
 It features more than two dozen professional humor and human interest writers on its faculty, offering sessions on the craft of writing, turning an interest into a profession, marketing, publishing and more.
 We also offer breakfast roundtables and plenty of other opportunities for comparing notes and networking.
 The atmosphere is very supportive to both new and established writers looking for the kind of inspiration Erma received from University of Dayton professor Brother Tom Price: “You can write!”

 The workshop draws approximately 350 writers from around the country and typically sells out very quickly, so don’t wait once registration opens.
 The 2014 workshop sold out in 12 hours.

 The 2014 Erma Bombeck Writers’ Workshop featured an exciting line-up of keynote speakers, some of whom offered workshop sessions.
 The keynoters included:

 • Phil Donahue, legendary Emmy Award-winning talk show host.